homelabos/homelabos/docs/setup/email.md

 # Mail Server

-To have the [mailserver](https://github.com/hardware/mailserver/) stack use this SMTP server to send rather than trying to send mail out directly itself, locate the `settings/config.yml` file and set:
+To have the mailu stack use this SMTP server to send rather than trying to send mail out directly itself, locate the `settings/config.yml` file and set:

 ```
-mailserver:
+mailu:
   forward_to_smtp: False
 ```
 to ...

 ```
-mailserver:
+mailu:
   forward_to_smtp: True
 ```